Windsor Royals (football): History

 The Windsor football club first began as the Windsor Rockets in 1945 as a member of the Ontario Rugby Football Union where they primarily played their home games out of Jackson Park.
 They finished the 1945 season winless, and their fortunes would not improve by much over the course of their eight-year history.
 The club never finished above .500, never finished higher than 3rd place, and never qualified for the post-season.
 The team was known as the Rockets until 1950, when they were renamed the Windsor Royals.

-On October 21, 1952, it was announced that the Windsor Royals had withdrawn from the ORFU, meaning that their three remaining games would be canceled.
+On October 21, 1952, it was announced that the Windsor Royals had withdrawn from the ORFU, meaning that their three remaining games would be cancelled.
 The Royals had lost all nine games that season and had not won a game since 1950.
 As a result, attendance at games was dwindling, causing problems with funding and being able to pay players.
 While there were plans to come back in 1953, those plans never came to fruition, and the Windsor football club folded after the 1952 season.